rubo77/rsync-homedir-excludes/README.md

 - All lines starting with a `#` are being ignored.

-- The syntax doesn't support comments at the end of a line jet.
+- The syntax doesn't support comments at the end of a line yet.